 Upon an event of default, principal and accrued interest will become immediately due and payable under the notes.
 Additionally, upon an event of default, both notes will accrue interest at a default interest rate of 24% per annum or the highest rate of interest permitted by law.
 Further, certain events of default may trigger penalty and liquidated damage provisions.
-In April 2020, Eagle Equities agreed to waive the 24% default interest on this note.
+In April 2020, Eagle Equities agreed to waive the 24% default interest on this note, however, the note is currently past due.

-The total principal amount outstanding under the above Eagle Equities financing agreements, specifically the December 29, 2017, the July 13, 2018, the August 29, 2018, the October 2, 2018, the November 30, 2018 and the December 24, 2018 agreements was \$456,130 as of March 31, 2020 and accrued interest totaled \$51,664.
+The total principal amount outstanding under the above Eagle Equities financing agreements, specifically the August 29, 2018 and the December 24, 2018 agreements was \$205,500 as of June 30, 2020 and accrued interest totaled \$26,990.
+The total principal amount outstanding under the above Eagle Equities financing agreements, specifically the December 24, 2018 agreements was \$86,220 as of September 30, 2020 and accrued interest totaled \$11,598.